huggingface/transformers/docs/source/main_classes/trainer.rst

 1. Supply most of the configuration inside the file, and just use a few required command line arguments.
 This is the recommended way as it puts most of the configuration params in one place.
-2. Supply just the ZeRO configuration params inside the file, and configure the rest using the normal Trainer command line arguments.
+2. Supply just the ZeRO configuration params inside the file, and configure the rest using the normal :class:`~transformers.Trainer` command line arguments.
 3. Any variation of the first two ways.

 To get an idea of what DeepSpeed configuration file looks like, here is one that activates ZeRO stage 2 features,